fredhutchio/scRNAseq/scRNAseq_class1_make_CDS.md

 __________________________________________________________________________

-Today we will be learning how to:
+Today we will learn how to:
-1. create the data structures (CDS) that contain all of our single cell RNA-sequencing data
+1. create the data structures (CDS) that contain our single cell RNA-sequencing data starting with different data formats
 2. subset a CDS on a particular column value
 3. merge multiple CDSs